-It’s important to specify the language of the document as it greatly improves the text recognition.
+It’s important to specify the language of the document, as it greatly improves the text recognition.
 Run pdfsandwich with the -list_langs flag to list the available language codes (see the Tesseract documentation to install extra languages).
 These 3 letter language codes can be passed to pdfsandwich to improve the text parsing, even multiple languages in the same document.

 The result will be stored in a new ‘document_ocr.pdf’ file (can be changed by passing the -o flag).
 The -rgb flag preserves color (careful though, the documentation mentions it could cause problems with some color spaces).
 The -rgb option would sometimes create white boxes in the resulting PDF.
 I solved this by normalizing the image with a simple -coo "-normalize" flag.

-This works fine for a single file but we can do better.
+This works fine for a single file, but we can do better.
 This little bash script converts all PDF files in a folder.
 Since we don’t want to OCR PDF files we already converted we check if the PDF file includes fonts.
-If it does, we know the PDF contains some sort of text and we don’t spend time converting it again.
+If it does, we know the PDF contains some sort of text, and we don’t spend time converting it again.

 This can now easily be run as a cronjob to periodically OCR all scanned PDF invoices.